mgorav/data-health-service/README.md

 ![alt text](data-health-indexofreadiness.png)

-A million dollar question, how can derive "data health sense", from the metadata.
+A million dollar question, how can we derive "data health sense", from the metadata.

 ## Data Health Using Graph DB